Information-Theoretic Policy Learning from Partial Observations with Fully Informed Decision Makers: Algorithms for policy learning

-which reduces the problem to finding efficient expressions for the probabilities $p(\overline{Z}_t|x_t)$ and $p(\overline{Z}_t|\xi_t)$.
-The latter is a generalisation of the backward filtering distribution for CHMMs.
+The decomposition reduces the problem to finding efficient expressions for the probabilities $p(\overline{Z}_t|x_t)$ and $p(\overline{Z}_t|\xi_t)$.
+The latter can be recognized as a generalisation of the backward filtering distribution.
 The former can be derived from there.

 One now easily verifies that the distribution $p(\overline{Z}_t|\xi_t)$ is governed by a backward recursive expression.